auxesis/cucumber-nagios/README.md

         Then I should see site navigation
         And there should be a section named "Opinion"

-There aren't steps for "Then I should see site navigation", so you have to write one yourself. :-) In `features/smh.com.au/steps/smh_steps.rb`:
+There aren't steps for `Then I should see site navigation`, so you have to write one yourself. :-) In `features/smh.com.au/steps/smh_steps.rb`:

     Then /^I should see site navigation$/ do